lp - Literate Programming*

 Scripting languages that easily transform text files.
 So regular expressions and

-in particular Ruby.
-So skipping the whole flex lex bison grammar garbage.
+in particular Ruby - skipping the whole flex lex bison grammar complexity.

 On the text front, take notice of md - markdown.
 Also formatting in HTML _and_

-PDF, use of TeX, asciidoc if it brings anything to the table, expecially on the
+PDF, use of TeX, asciidoc if it brings anything to the table, especially on the

 font handling side, and not taking them, if it just pollutes and complicates the